 - Evidence of savings and/or your deposit – usually in the form of a bank statement

 - Statements of current debts and expenses such as credit cards, phone bills, and rent

 Once you have submitted these documents, the lender will assess your application and then confirm if you meet their policy.
-A pre-approval is valid for 90 days with most lenders but you can extend it, if the need arises, by providing updated payslips and other documents.
+A pre-approval is typically valid for 90 days.
+You can have the pre-approval extended but your lender might require you to provide updated payslips and other documents.

 Once you have chosen a property to buy, a valuer will make an appointment to inspect the property.
 Banks don’t usually employ valuers; as a result, the timeline can vary.
 In some instances, tenants may delay the valuer from gaining access to the property.
 The faster the valuer can access the property, the quicker your lender can process your application.

 An approval is formal when the lender has everything they need and can confirm in the form of a letter that they are willing to lend you money.
 This is the final guarantee that you will need for the property purchase.

 In some instances, they may just ask for additional documents before finalising the approval.
 This is normal for complex applications or when you have not provided everything they need upfront.

 Once your offer has been accepted by a seller, you may have a one to three-week grace period to get your finances and deposit in order.
 During this time, you can check with your lender and make sure they will honour the agreement.
 Even if you don’t have this grace period, contact your lender and make sure they will finance your loan.

 Once your loan has been formally approved, the lender will send you a loan contract.
 You can go through this contract with your solicitor if you would like to seek independent legal advice.

 Upon signing the contract, you may return it to the lender with any requirements they need to settle the loan.